Planning Your Trip to Chile

 Chile in 10 days

-With 10 days to spare you can enjoy the capital, the coast, do some wine tasting, and even venture down to Patagonia.
-For the first three days, enjoy Santiago and make the trip to Valparaiso and Viña del Mar while stopping off for wine tasting in the Casablanca Valley.
-After that, it's time to fly south from the capital to the city of Temuco, which is located at the doorstep to Patagonia in Chile's Lake District.
-This region is notable for its abundance of snow-capped volcanoes, royal blue lakes, waterfront holiday towns, and running rivers.
+With 10 days to spare, you can enjoy the capital, the coast, do some wine tasting, and even venture down to Patagonia.
+For the first three days, enjoy Santiago and make the trip to Valparaíso and Viña del Mar while stopping off for wine tasting in the Casablanca Valley.
+After that, it's time to fly south from the capital to the city of Temuco, which is located at the doorstep of Patagonia in Chile's Lake District.
+This region is notable for its abundance of snowcapped volcanoes, royal blue lakes, waterfront holiday towns, and running rivers.

-Next, you can journey further south to the port city of Puerto Montt.
+Next, you can journey farther south to the port city of Puerto Montt.
 It's a quick trip from here to the German town of Puerto Varas, located on Llanquihue Lake, where you'll stay for the next two or three days.
 All around the lake are opportunities for adventure and excitement.
-You can hike up to lookout points of the nearby Osorno Volcano, hike to the mammoth Petrohué Waterfalls, and enjoy some whitewater rafting fun on the Petrohué River.
+You can hike up to the lookout points of the nearby Osorno Volcano, hike to the mammoth Petrohué Waterfalls, and enjoy some whitewater rafting fun on the RÍo Petrohué.

 It's an 11-mile (18 km) hike that will take you from the base of Torres del Paine over the Ascencio River to a lookout featuring sweeping panoramas of the stunning valley below.
 You'll continue ascending through sections of native forest until the final 45 minutes or so, which involves scrambling over a moraine and a steep hike to the glacial lagoon that sits at the final viewpoint of the Paine Massif—the three granite pillars that jut into the air like giant's fingers.
 It's a hard hike that takes all day, but once you see the stunning views from the top, you'll forget all about your exhaustion.

-After overnighting in Puerto Natales you can hop a flight back to Santiago and then catch a flight home.
+After overnighting in Puerto Natales, you can hop on a flight back to Santiago and then catch a flight home.
 For more ideas along these lines, check out this 10-day Patagonia itinerary.

-After some days in the Lake District and Chiloé, you'll then head to Punta Arenas, which lies further south than Puerto Natales, on the Strait of Magellan.
-This is a pleasant seaside city that has historic roots and in the 1800s was the playground of the creme de la creme of Patagonian society.
+After some days in the Lake District and Chiloé, you'll then head to Punta Arenas, which lies farther south than Puerto Natales, on the Strait of Magellan.
+This is a pleasant seaside city that has historical roots and, in the 1800s, was the playground of the creme de la creme of Patagonian society.
 However, you'll want to head outside of town on a quick boat trip up the strait to Isla Magdalena, a small island home to a large colony of Magellanic penguins that top out around a whopping 170,000.
-On a tour of the island, you can walk on shore alongside these waddling birds.
+On a tour of the island, you can walk on the shore alongside these waddling birds.

 After Punta Arenas, you'll transfer to Puerto Natales and then head into Torres del Paine for a much more in-depth trekking excursion.
-In fact, you can spend your remaining time in Chile on a four-day hike of the park famously known as the W Circuit.
-This route is so-named because it runs in a "W" shape and passes by all the highlights along the way.
-This includes Torres' famously beautiful lakes like Nordenskjold and Pehoé, mountain glaciers, river valleys, and a trek up to the aforementioned Base Torres.
+In fact, you can spend your remaining time in Chile on a four-day hike of the park famously known as the W Trek.
+This route is so named because it runs in a "W" shape and passes by all the highlights along the way.
+This includes Torres' famously beautiful lakes like Nordenskjöld and Pehoé, mountain glaciers, river valleys, and a trek up to the aforementioned Base Torres.
 On the trek, be on the lookout for exotic local fauna like Andean condors and guanacos (a type of llama).
-For more info about the W Circuit, see this 14-day itinerary.
+For more info about the W Trek, see this 14-day itinerary.

 With three weeks, you can experience everything mentioned above plus a lot more of Chile's gorgeous natural landscapes.
 However, the itinerary will change a bit upon reaching the Lake District.
 After visiting Chiloé and Pucón, and Chiloé, and the volcanoes and rivers, you'll head off on a driving tour along Chile's famous Carretera Austral.

-This highway (Route 7) runs south from Puerto Montt 1,240 km (770 miles), through unspoiled Patagonian wilderness to the southern outpost of Villa O'Higgins, located near the border with Argentina.
+This highway (Route 7) runs south from Puerto Montt 770 miles (1,240 km), through the unspoiled Patagonian wilderness, to the southern outpost of Villa O'Higgins, located near the border with Argentina.
 Along the way, you'll pass through the Aysén region, notable for fjords that rival any found in Norway or elsewhere in the world.
-There's also plenty of crystalline rivers, fertile lenga forests, rows of golden poplars, and a number of unique natural sites like the otherworldly marble caves on General Carrera Lake, whose surfaces sculpted by thousands of years of water erosion glow iridescent in the reflection of the water.
+There are also plenty of crystalline rivers, fertile lenga forests, rows of golden poplars, and a number of unique natural sites like the otherworldly marble caves on General Carrera Lake, whose surfaces sculpted by thousands of years of water erosion glow iridescent in the reflection of the water.